See What Attackers See — Before They Act

 How is ShiftSix different from Claroty or Dragos?

 Claroty and Dragos are OT network monitoring platforms that provide inside-out visibility into traffic and behavior within your industrial network.
-ShiftSix is an OT-native EASM and CTEM platform that provides outside-in exposure intelligence — mapping what attackers can reach from the internet before they ever reach your OT network.
+ShiftSix is an OT-native CTEM platform that provides outside-in exposure intelligence — mapping what attackers can reach from the internet before they ever reach your OT network.
 ShiftSix requires no agents, no scan windows, and never touches your OT network.
 It is designed to complement existing OT monitoring tools, not replace them.

 How does ShiftSix map to regulatory and industry frameworks?